BenjaminMedia/cdnconnect-api-ruby/README.md

 ## API Key

 An API Key is can be created for a specific app within your CDN Connect's account.
 Sign into your account and go to the "API Key" tab for the app you want to interact with.
-Next click "Add API Key" and use this value when creating a new client within the code.
+Next click "Add API Key" and use this value when creating a new API client within the code.
 The API Key can be revoked by you at any time and numerous keys can be created.

 ## Example Usage